Professor Emeritus Richard Bedford, QSO, FRSNZ

 Tom is the Sir William Fraser Chair of Scottish History and Palaeography Emeritus at the University of Edinburgh and the inaugural Director of its Scottish Centre for Diaspora Studies.
 He is regarded as the leading authority on the history of modern Scotland and its diaspora.

-Paul is Manager of English Language Partners Dunedin, a member of the Dunedin Migrant Sector Partners, and founding member of the Dunedin Refugee Steering Group.
-He has extensive experience of working with migrants.
+Paul is the former manager of English Language Partners Dunedin where he worked for 13 years.
+He presently works as a Senior Advisor (Community & Partnerships) for the Ministry of Ethnic Communities.
+He is also a member of Dunedin Migrant Sector Partners and a founding member of the Dunedin Former Refugee Steering Group.
+He has extensive experience of working with migrants and former refugees.

 Sir Anand Satyanand